Call Now

 What Is the Georgia Statute of Limitations for Car Accidents?

 What Is the Georgia Statute of Limitations for Car Accidents?
-962 529 Alex
+962 529 Alex Weatherby

+Car accidents are extremely common, occurring every day.
 If you were involved in a car accident, it may result in a claim for property damage or personal injuries.
-It is essential to keep in mind that there is a time constraint to filing these types of claims.
+It is essential to keep in mind that the Georgia statute of limitations imposes a time constraint on filing these types of claims.

 What Is a Statute of Limitations?

 A statute of limitations is a law that sets forth a maximum amount of time for parties to file a lawsuit.
 This time allowance varies depending on the state and type of claim.
-Once this time clock has run, there is little an attorney can do, and an injured person is unlikely to recover for damages and injuries.
+Once this time clock has run, there is little an attorney can do, and an injured person is unlikely to recover from damages and injuries.

 In Georgia, the car accident statute of limitations depends on the type of claim.
 There are separate time restrictions for property damage and personal injuries.